CentralProgramming/Club-Info/README.md

 ### Sample Problems

 If you'd like to see an example of some of the problems we'll be tackling, you can try recent problems from the [CCC](https://dmoj.ca/problems/?search=17&category=4) and [ECOO](https://dmoj.ca/problems/?search=17&category=2) on [DMOJ](https://dmoj.ca/).

+More CCC past contests can be found at [waterloo](https://cemc.math.uwaterloo.ca/contests/past_contests.html)